Benjamin Bauer: Early life

 Bauer was born in Odessa, Russian Empire (now Ukraine), in 1913.
-His family fled Russian Empire after the 1917 revolution and relocated to Havana, Cuba.
+His family fled Russia after the 1917 Revolution and relocated to Havana, Cuba.
 At the age of 17, and speaking little English, Bauer moved to New York City to attend the Pratt Institute.
 After obtaining an Associate Industrial Engineering degree, Bauer matriculated at the University of Cincinnati, pursuing an Electrical Engineering degree.
 Bauer chose a five-year work/study program and began working as an intern at Shure.
 When he graduated in 1937, he joined the Shure company in Oak Park, IL, full-time as a transducer development engineer.
 It was the start of a distinguished career in acoustics and audio that included more than 100 patents.

 Uniphase Principle

 The year 2013 marked the 75th anniversary of Bauer’s invention of the Uniphase principle while working for Shure Brothers Incorporated, a microphone manufacturer in Chicago.
 As a newly graduated engineer, the 25 year-old Bauer developed an acoustical method that produced a directional microphone using only one microphone element.

 When sound is transmitted through a medium, it must be detected by an object that can convert the inherently mechanical nature of the sound waves into an electric signal.
 In the human ear, this is accomplished via the organs of the middle ear in conjunction with the hair cells and endolymph of your inner ear.
 In the Uniphase, sound acts upon the outside of the acoustic diaphragm while it simultaneously enters a phase-shifting acoustic network within the microphone.
 There, it acts upon the inside of the diaphragm.
 The diaphragm actuates a transducer converting its motions into equivalent electrical waves: an electric signal that can now be transmitted through an electronic medium like wires.
 Importantly, in the Uniphase, as sound arrives from the front of the microphone, the inner pressure reinforces the outer pressure, thus allowing noise picked up by the microphone system to be greatly reduced.

 This Uniphase principle paved the way for the design of the Shure Unidyne Microphone.